carlokruger/convertm4a/README.md

 # m4a-to-wav Converter

 This is a simple Python + ffmpeg script that converts `.m4a` audio files to `.wav` format.
-It uses fixed directories for input and output:
+It automatically ensures the necessary `input` and `output` directories exist.

 ```
 project-root/